 4. Regular meetings of the Board of Directors shall be called at a time and place to be determined by the President or a majority of the Board of Directors.

 5. Special meetings of the Board of Directors shall be called at any time on the order of the President or on the order of three (3) Directors.

 6. Notice of special meetings of the Board of Directors stating the time and, in general terms, the purpose shall be mailed, certified with return receipt requested, electronically delivered (via text messaging or e-mail), or personally given to each Director not later than three days before the day appointed for the meeting.
 If all Directors shall be present at any meeting, any business may be transacted without previous notice.

 7. Three (3) Directors shall constitute a quorum of the Board at all meetings and the affirmative vote of at least three (3) Directors shall be necessary to pass any resolution or authorize any act of the Corporation (excepting any change to these By-Laws as specified in Article XVIII).

 8. Each member of the Board of Directors shall serve without any compensation or reward, except as otherwise provided in these bylaws or by policy of the Board of Directors.

 9. The Board of Directors shall cause to be kept a complete record of all its acts and proceedings of its meetings and to present a full statement at the regular meeting of the members, showing in detail the condition of the affairs of the Corporation.

-11. The Board of Directors may engage salaried personnel from outside the Corporation membership to perform such service in behalf of the Corporation as the Board deems appropriate and necessary.
+11. The Board of Directors may engage contractors from outside the Corporation membership to perform such service in behalf of the Corporation as the Board deems appropriate and necessary.

-12. The Board of directors shall have the power an authority to promulgate and enforce all rules and regulations pertaining to the use and operation of Corporation property and to do and perform or cause to be done and performed any and every act which the Corporation may lawfully do and perform.
+12. The Board of Directors shall have the power and authority to promulgate and enforce all rules and regulations pertaining to the use and operation of Corporation property and to do and perform or cause to be done and performed any and every act which the Corporation may lawfully do and perform.

 ARTICLE IV - OFFICERS

-1. The elected officers of the Corporation shall have a President, Vice-President, Secretary, Treasurer, and an Aircraft Maintenance Officers.
+1. The elected officers of the Corporation shall be a President, Vice President, Secretary, Treasurer, and Aircraft Maintenance Officer(s).

 ARTICLE V - PRESIDENT

-2. The Vice-President shall also perform such duties connected with the operation of the Corporation as he may undertake at the suggestion of the President.
+2. The Vice President shall also perform such duties connected with the operation of the Corporation as he may undertake at the suggestion of the Board of Directors.

 ARTICLE VII - SECRETARY

-1. The Secretary shall keep the minutes of all proceedings of the members and of the Board of Directors in books provided for that purpose and so long as those records are permanent and reasonably accessible to the members.
-He shall attend to the giving and serving of notices of all meetings of the members and of the Board of directors and otherwise.
-He shall keep a proper membership book showing the name of each member of the Cooperation, the book of bylaws, the Corporation seal, if any, and such other books and papers as the Board of Directors may direct.
+1. The Secretary shall keep the minutes of all proceedings of the members and of the Board of Directors in books and/or electronic media provided for that purpose and so long as those records are permanent and reasonably accessible to the members.
+He shall attend to the giving and serving of notices of all meetings of the members and of the Board of Directors and otherwise.
+He shall keep a proper membership book and/or electronic records showing the name of each member of the Cooperation, the book of bylaws, the Corporation seal, if any, and such other books and papers as the Board of Directors may direct.
 He shall execute with the President, in the name of the Corporation, all certificates of membership, contracts, and instruments which have been first approved by the Board of Directors.
-In the absence or disability of the Treasurer and under the direction of the President he shall execute in the name of the Corporation checks for expenditures authorized by the Board of Directors.
-He shall also maintain or cause to be maintained a system, either written and/or electronic, for scheduling the operation of the aircraft, unless this task is otherwise assigned.
+In the absence or disability of the Treasurer and under the direction of the Board of Directors he shall execute in the name of the Corporation checks for expenditures authorized by the Board of Directors.
+He shall also maintain or cause to be maintained a system, either written and/or electronic, for scheduling the operation of the aircraft.

 2. The Secretary shall perform all duties incident of the Office of the Secretary, subject to the control of the Board of Directors.

-3. The Secretary shall perform such duties connected with the operation of the Corporation as he may undertake at the suggestion of the President.
+3. The Secretary shall perform such duties connected with the operation of the Corporation as he may undertake at the suggestion of the Board of Directors.

 ARTICLE VIII - TREASURER

 1. The Treasurer shall receive and deposit all funds of the Corporation in the bank selected by the Board of Directors, which funds shall be paid out only by check or via electronic funds transfer as herein before provided.
 He shall also maintain or cause to be maintained, the books of the Corporation according to generally accepted accounting methods such that the Board of Directors can determine that the financial activities of the Corporation have been properly accounted and that the receipts, disbursements and cash balances are properly accounted.

 2. The Treasurer will provide a monthly report of the financial status of the Corporation to the Board of Directors and a quarterly report to every member.

-3. The Treasurer will inform the President on the twentieth (20) of each month if any members are delinquent and notify him when such delinquency plus any fines have been paid.
+3. The Treasurer will inform the Board of Directors at the monthly Board of Directors meeting if any members are delinquent and notify the Board when such delinquency has been paid.

 4. The Treasurer shall perform all duties incident of the office of the Treasurer, subject to the control of the Board of Directors.

-5. The treasurer shall also perform such duties connected with the operation of the Corporation as he may undertake at the suggestion of the President.
+5. The treasurer shall also perform such duties connected with the operation of the Corporation as he may undertake at the suggestion of the Board of Directors.